WValleyy/DL3/README.md

 # Instruction to run on kaggle notebook

-Frisrly, you need to download the model checkpoint from GoogleDrive and save it to the `/kaggle/working/` directory in a Kaggle notebook.
+Frisrly, you need to add data of the competition, then download the model checkpoint from GoogleDrive and save it to the `/kaggle/working/` directory in a Kaggle notebook.

 ```python